Diwali 2024: Easy Traditional Milk-Based Mithais

 Photo Credit: Wikimedia Commons

-Barfi is a popular Indian sweet made from condensed milk and sugar, often flavored with cardamom, saffron, or fruit purees.
+Barfi is a easy and popular Indian sweet made from condensed milk and sugar, often flavored with cardamom, saffron, or fruit purees.
 There are many variations of barfi, including Kaju Barfi (made with cashew nuts), Pista Barfi (made with pistachios), and Coconut Barfi.
 The key to making a good barfi is achieving the right consistency; it should be thick enough to set properly yet soft enough to melt in your mouth.
 Barfi is garnished with silver or gold leaf (varak) for an elegant touch, making it a perfect gift for Diwali.

 Kheer